ChristophKnabe/akka-http-client-try/README.md

 # Akka HTTP Client Try #

-Requests one web page by Akka Actors and Akka Streams, then displays the HTML source code of it.
+Requests one web page by Akka Actors and Akka HTTP, consumes the response by Akka Streams, and displays the HTML source code of it.

 ## Contribution policy ##